 Many investors choose to diversify their collection to prevent weak demand for one specific type of coin from undermining the value of their overall gold coin holdings.

 Finally, the monetary value of each individual coin isn’t the only consideration.
 Gold coins are fascinating pieces of art and craftsmanship, each with a rich history and designs chosen by their respective mints.
 Many collectors and investors consider this as well, prizing the beauty that a diverse range of coins can offer.

 Mints worldwide issue 1/10 oz gold coins.
-A classic example is, of course, the 1/10 gold eagle which features Lady Liberty by Augustus Saint-Gaudens on the obverse side.
+A classic example is, of course, the 1/10 oz gold American eagle which features Lady Liberty by Augustus Saint-Gaudens on the obverse side.
 Those particular coins are in high demand with an active, liquid market and consist of an alloy called crown gold which is 91.7% gold, 3% silver, and 5.3% copper.
 These baby eagles each have a face value of $5.

 South African Krugerrands are issued by the South African Mint at the Rand Refinery.
 They bear a 916.7 or 91.67% gold fineness (also made of crown gold), bearing Coert Steynbert’s portrait of former president of South Africa Paul Kruger on the obverse side.
 Unlike most sovereign-minted coins, krugerrands do not have a nominal face value.